 Frank J. Marshall

 Frank Marshall is a private investor and consultant to high technology companies.
-He is a member of the board of directors of Aerohive Networks (NYSE:HIVE) and MobileIron (NASDAQ: MOBL). and also served for 9 years on the board of Infoblox (Nasdaq:BLOX) prior to its sale in 2016.
+He served as a member of the board of directors of Aerohive Networks (NYSE:HIVE) and MobileIron (NASDAQ: MOBL) . and also served for 9 years on the board of Infoblox (Nasdaq:BLOX) prior to its sale in 2016.

 He served 16 years as a board member of the semiconductor company PMC-Sierra.
 (Nasdaq: PMCS).

 Mr. Marshall was a founding investor, board member and Chairman of the board of Directors for Netscreen Technologies, Inc. In April of 2004 Netscreen was purchased by Juniper Networks, Inc. he assumed a board of directors seat at Juniper Networks, Inc.

 Frank Marshall was an original investor and board member of Covad Communications.
 Covad was one of the original competitive local exhange carriers (CLEC) created after the telecom reform act of 1996.
 Covad provided broadband DSL services over traditional telephone company owned telephone lines.
 In November of 2000 Marshall became the interim CEO for Covad Communications Inc. In this role he was responsible for the restructuring of the company including expense reduction, internal operating process improvements, and negotiation for the reduction of Covad's debt.
 Covad hired a permanent CEO in August of 2001 and Frank Marshall became the vice chairman.
 As of January 2002, Covad emerged from bankruptcy virtually debt free with cash to allow for future growth.
 Marshall retired from the Covad board of directors in December 2002.